boytchev/suica/docs/user-guide.md

 ### Random

-The function `random` generates a pseudo-random floating-point number in a range or pick a random number from an array.
+Function.
+Generates a pseudo-random floating-point number in a range or picks a random value from an array of values.

 ```js
 JS: